virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

 #Control Flows: Conditions and Iterations

 ##Conditions
-The main condition statement is “if”.
+The main condition statement is *“if”*.
 Within this parameter, all available [Placeholders](http://docs.cloudscripting.com/reference/placeholders/) and their objective JavaScript  mappings can be used.
 For example:
 ```
 if ('${env.protocol}' == 'http')
 ```